Calgary & Alberta Tesla Buying Guide 2026: No PST, Real Costs

 Which Teslas you can buy in 2026, and what they cost

-As of mid-2026, the main Tesla models on sale in Canada and their official starting prices (before tax, freight, and other fees) look roughly like this:
+As of July 2026, the main Tesla models on sale in Canada and their official starting prices (before tax, freight, and other fees) look like this:

 - Model 3 RWD — from $39,490.
 This is the cheapest Model 3 in Canadian history, built at Tesla’s Shanghai Gigafactory, priced below a Toyota Camry.
 The value play is hard to argue with.

-- Model Y Standard — from $49,990.
-The new entry-level Model Y brings the world’s best-selling SUV in under fifty grand.
+- Model Y RWD — from $49,990.
+The entry-level Model Y brings the world’s best-selling SUV in under fifty grand — and, as we’ll see below, it’s the one Tesla that qualifies for the federal rebate.

 - Model Y Performance — from $74,990, for buyers who want the acceleration and handling.